Sarah Friel, MA, CCC-SLP

 Emily Lesher, MS, CCC-SLP

-Emily is one of the Speech and Language Coordinators at OTA the Koomar Center.
+Emily is one of our Speech and Language Coordinators at OTA.
 Originally from New York, Emily is a certified and licensed Speech-Language Pathologist.
 She received her Master of Science degree in Speech-Language Pathology from Ithaca College.
 She also holds a Bachelor’s degree in Communication Sciences and Disorders from Nazareth College in Rochester, NY.
 She has experience working with children in school-based, clinic-based, and early intervention settings with a broad range of diagnoses and abilities.
 She is certified in Story Grammar Marker® and the Hanen© Programs: It Takes Two to Talk and More than Words®.
-She has clinical training in the Social Thinking® curriculum.
+She also has clinical training in the Social Thinking® curriculum.
 Emily creates a positive play-based environment for her clients to learn and establish language that can be used at home and in the community.

 X287 | email@example.com